joshbegley/nyt-latest/previous.md

 `Tottenham coach Ange Postecoglou made it clear his squad needed strengthening in the winter window — he certainly had to be patient...`\
 https://nytimes.com/athletic/6112448/2025/02/05/tottenham-transfers-levy-lange-tel-danso/

-**Several Injured in Shooting at Warehouse in Central Ohio**\
+**1 Killed in Warehouse Shooting in Central Ohio**\
-`The suspect in the shooting in New Albany, near Columbus, was no longer in the area and several were hospitalized, the authorities said.`\
+`At least five others were injured on Tuesday, the authorities said.
+The police said that the shooter did not pose a threat to the public.`\
 https://nytimes.com/2025/02/05/us/shooting-ohio-warehouse.html

 **With Nick Leddy back, will Blues move any veteran defensemen before the NHL trade deadline?**\